mongodb/docs/source/includes/check_for_connection.rst

               - id: macos
                 content: |

-                  To make sure your MongoDB instance is running on Mac, run the following command from your terminal:
+                  To make sure your MongoDB instance is running on mac, run the following command from your terminal:

                   .. code-block:: sh